Colorado voters just passed paid family leave

 Under the new program, Colorado residents will be entitled to 12 weeks of paid leave if they need to take care of a sick loved one, recover from an illness, or tend to a new child.
 Family members of active-duty military personnel and victims of domestic violence or sexual assault are also covered by the program.
 Those who are pregnant or face childbirth complications will be eligible for an additional four weeks of paid leave.
 When the program fully takes effect in 2024, workers could receive up to 90% of their weekly pay, albeit no more than $1,100 per week.

-As the ninth state to establish such a program, Colorado follows in the footsteps of states like California, Massachusetts, and New York, which have enacted paid family leave laws over the last two decades.
+As the ninth state to establish such a program, Colorado follows in the footsteps of states like California, Massachusetts, and New York, which have enacted paid family leave laws over the past two decades.
 But Colorado is the first state to do so through a ballot measure, which could pave the way for advocates to use a similar tack in other states where legislative enthusiasm may not match public support for paid family leave.
 Even in the midst of an economic downturn, more than 160 small businesses in Colorado endorsed the ballot measure, along with nearly every Democrat in the state legislature.

 For lawmakers in Colorado, the sticking point with paid family leave legislation has been how to pay for the program, which is projected to cost $1.2 billion.
 In fact, the program passed through the ballot measure is more comprehensive than the legislation that was being considered earlier this year—a compromise bill that wasn’t exactly the state-run solution advocates had in mind.
 Two Democratic co-sponsors even pulled their names from the bill, citing concerns that it would not adequately address the needs of the state’s most disadvantaged workers.
 When the pandemic hit, the Colorado legislature opted to enact a paid sick leave law rather than moving forward with the paid family leave legislation.